 (c) Housekeeping.
-The employer shall control accumulations of flammable and combustible waste materials and residues so that they do not contribute to a fire emergency.
-The housekeeping procedures shall be included in the written fire prevention plan.
+You must control accumulations of flammable and combustible waste materials and residues so that they do not contribute to a fire emergency.
+You must include the housekeeping procedures in the written fire prevention plan.

-(i) The employer shall apprise employees of the fire hazards of the materials and processes to which they are exposed.
+(i) You must apprise employees of the fire hazards of the materials and processes to which they are exposed.

-(ii) The employer shall review with each employee upon initial assignment those parts of the fire prevention plan which the employee must know to protect the employee in the event of an emergency.
-The written plan shall be kept in the workplace and made available for employee review.
+(ii) You must review with each employee upon initial assignment those parts of the fire prevention plan which the employee must know to protect the employee in the event of an emergency.
+You must keep the written plan in the workplace and made available for employee review.

 (e) Maintenance.
-The employer shall regularly and properly maintain, according to established procedures, equipment and systems installed on heat producing equipment to prevent accidental ignition of combustible materials.
-The maintenance procedures shall be included in the written fire prevention plan.
+You must regularly and properly maintain, according to established procedures, equipment and systems installed on heat producing equipment to prevent accidental ignition of combustible materials.
+You must include the maintenance procedures in the written fire prevention plan.